 How Does A Helicopter Fly Physics

-Nov 15, 2025 · 11 min read
+11 min read

 The Physics of Helicopter Flight

 At its core, helicopter flight is governed by the principles of aerodynamics, which studies how air moves around objects.
 Unlike airplanes that rely on forward motion to generate lift via their fixed wings, helicopters use rotating blades to create lift.
-These blades, known as rotor blades, are essentially rotating airfoils that manipulate airflow to generate the forces required for flight.
+But these blades, known as rotor blades, are essentially rotating airfoils that manipulate airflow to generate the forces required for flight.
 The interplay of these forces is what allows helicopters to achieve their unique flight capabilities.

 Comprehensive Overview